echoboomer/gke-notification-handler/README.md

 ## Setup

 You'll need a Slack application with an incoming webhook token that has permission to post in whichever channel you'd like to receive these notifications.
-This must be passed in via the environment variable `SLACK_WEBHOOK_URL`.

 You're free to tweak this as needed to make it work for your use case.

+## Environment Variables

+- `SEND_UPGRADE_AVAILABLE_NOTIFICATIONS` - if set to `enabled`, notifications will be sent regarding `UpgradeAvailableEvent` types.
+This can be verbose and annoying, so it is configurable.
+- `SLACK_WEBHOOK_URL` - should contain the webhook for sending to Slack.

 ## Dependencies and Examples